It’s hard for so many of us to feel true pleasure. We don’t allow ourselves to feel good. Sometimes pleasure blockers are the cause.

 1. The complex web of people pleasing and care-taking.

-Women in particular, are socialized to care-take everyone else but ourselves, which takes us away from our pleasure in myriad ways.
+Society tells women in particular to care-take of everyone else but ourselves.
+And this takes us away from our pleasure in myriad ways.
 First of all, we are focused out, rather than on ourselves.
 We learn that it’s selfish to focus on ourselves, therefore it is not desirable to do something that would just feel good to us.
 Who wants to be seen as selfish?

 And in that complex dynamic that is created through people pleasing others, there is an assumed payoff.
 When we don’t get the payoff, we feel worse.
 That payoff might be that they’ll like me because I take care of them, they won’t leave me because they need me, I’m scratching their back so when I need something, they’ll give it.
 Whatever the assumption is, people pleasing is a manipulation because we believe we will get something from it.
 And so we get to work hard to take care of everyone but ourselves.